1337GameDev/Ut99Mods/README.md

       <summary>TimeFunction</summary>
       A class meant to be **subclassed** and used with `LGDUtilities.PatternLight`.

       Represents a function, if given an X input, which is represented via a time value, and outputs a Y value.
+This value is used to "lerp" between a start / end value.

       The function should be **continuous** or issues can arise.